1106-Guillebeau-Georgia/Postfix-Expression-Converter-CPP-Data-Structures-Project/README.md

 # Postfix Expression Converter (C++ Data Structures Project)

 ## Overview:
-Console-based program that converts infix expressions using the four basic arithmetic operators, implemented with array and linked-list-based stacks in C++.
+Console-based program that converts infix expressions using the four basic arithmetic operators, implemented with array and linked-based stacks in C++.
 This project demonstrates how stacks can be used to evaluate arithmetic expressions and shows the differences between static array and dynamic linked-list implementations.
 It reinforces understanding of the Stack ADT, operator precedence, and memory management in C++.

 ---